 Sniffing is a big distraction, and we get it, it’s hard once you take your training outside as your dog has the opportunity to get distracted by a good smell EVERYWHERE!!
 If your dog loves to sniff, consider putting this on cue so that it becomes permission based and the awesome thing is, you can then use the cue to sniff as a reward for your dog!
 How cool is that!
 The ‘go sniff’ cue is a big hit with our spaniel owning students!

-2. Work in realistic environments when your dog is ready.
-Take time to build natural focus from your dog by setting him up for success.
+Focus 2 – Work in realistic environments when your dog is ready.
+Take time to build natural focus from your dogs by setting them up for success.

 We can’t say this enough!
 Setting your dog up for success is key.
 Play focus games in different rooms in the house, then by the back/front door, then just outside the house, and so on….Work within your dog’s capabilities until you see awesome success, then move it on to the next level.
 But don’t forget, it’s a good idea to ping pong back to those easy environments your dog has already nailed from time to time to keep the motivation and enthusiasm high!